Ing-Stat/Lab5AdvancedR/README.md

 # Lab3AdvancedR
-Realisation of Dijkstra and Euclidean algorithms in a package.
+Realisation of the Dijkstra and Euclidean algorithms in a package.